18F/handbook/docs/09-security/contingency-plan.md

 - **Service:** <https://docs.acquia.com/en/stable/support/status/>
 - **Status:** <https://status.acquia.com/>

-DKAN/HDG is hosted on the Acquia Cloud Enterprise (ACE) PaaS
+Some sites are hosted on the Acquia Cloud Enterprise (ACE) PaaS
 <https://cloud.acquia.com/app/develop> which is layered on top of the Amazon Web Services
 (AWS) FedRAMP-certified cloud in the us-east region.
 See [ACE Status](https://status.acquia.com/) and [AWS status](http://status.aws.amazon.com/).